Vila (fairy): Literature

 This legend inspired Victor Hugo to include "les wilis" in his poem "Fantômes" in Les Orientales (1828).

 Heinrich Heine in his 1835 De l'Allemagne vividly describes "die Wilis" as a Slavic legend.

 In J.K.
 Rowling's Harry Potter series, veela are magical beings who resemble stunningly beautiful women.
-They can put men into trance with their singing and dancing, and when angered, they transform into horrific, bird-like creatures and can launch fireballs from their hands.
+They can put men into a trance with their singing and dancing, and, when angered, they transform into horrific, bird-like creatures and can launch fireballs from their hands.
 Veela appear in the fourth book of the series, Harry Potter and the Goblet of Fire, where they serve as mascots to the Bulgarian Quidditch team during the Quidditch World Cup.
 The character Fleur Delacour is also a quarter-veela.

 In Heather Walter's Malice duology, the vila serve as a darker counterpart to other fae, based more closely on the Irish interpretations.